codestin/codestin.github.io/_pages/word.md

 >> Yes, this is like an elegy for your past self—so that parts of you might die and rest in peace, so that new elements of ‘selfness’ might emerge.

 >Your ‘/word page’ helps you do this.
-It’s a living space for you to enshrine the insights from your Quest to find a Word for the year.
+It’s a living space for you to enshrine the insights from your Quest to find a Word for the year."

 So without further ado...